 If you do not see a user with "zyfwp" or any account with successful login you do not know, you are safe after upgrade to 4.60 Patch 1.

 Please note that the log can only have 2048 entries.
 In that case, only a previous setup syslog server for category "User" or SecuReport Tool with history logs can help here.

 How do I check if an unauthorized user changed my configuration?

 You can check your Admin Account Table.
 If there is no unintended admin account, then no unauthorized access happened.
 Zyxel is not aware of any unauthorised access to any security product.

 You can also use the SSH command:

 show running-config |match "admin"

 How do I check the correct installation of the firmware?

-If you to to your device to Maintenance - File Manager - Firmware Management, and you see 4.60 Patch 1 with build date 12/1, the version is correct updated.
+If you go to Maintenance -> File Manager -> Firmware Management, you can see 4.60 Patch 1 with build date 12/1, if the version was correctly updated.